NoahMut/ClientRecorder/README.md

 ## Description

-This program is designed to manage and record client appointments and flight details.
-It's built in C++ and utilizes a custom implementation of a linked list to efficiently handle various operations such as adding, searching, and removing flight records.
+This program is designed to manage and record client appointments.
+It's built in C++ and utilizes a custom implementation of a linked list to efficiently handle various operations such as adding, searching, and removing client records.

 ## Features